 Replication Metallography: A Non-Destructive Solution

-Our clients often require metallurgical evaluations on samples which may not be modified or otherwise “destroyed” for various reasons.
-In these cases, we perform replication metallography, which is the non-destructive test (NDT) practice of duplicating the microstructure of a component in order to observe grain structure at high magnification.
+Our clients often require metallurgical evaluations on samples that may not be modified or otherwise “destroyed” for various reasons.
+In these cases, we perform replication metallography, which is the non-destructive testing (NDT) practice of duplicating the microstructure of a component in order to observe grain structure at high magnification.

 The benefits of using replication metallography include factors such as:

 - Lower Cost: If a project requires many specimens to be sectioned and mounted, this can become very costly.
 Plus, each part is destroyed and can no longer be used.
 Replication does not require either of these.

 - On-Site Evaluation: Replication metallography presents the opportunity to be able to replicate in the field - without taking the specimen out of service.

 - Abnormal Size or Dimensions: Large or irregularly-shaped specimens may be replicated with relative ease.